Janvi-1802/StringCalculatorWithUnitTesting/README.md

 # StringCalculatorWithUnitTesting

+Brief Discription: String Calculator with different separators to separate the numbers and calculating sum of that.
+Also the functionalities are tested by performing unit testing using JUNIT5.

 1): Setup TDD environment , by adding JUNIT 5 dependencies using mvn.

  Created a class StringCalculator that has method add.